Simon994/byrdmr_variations/README.md

     }
 ```

-The function `postMessage` (in the folder `src/lib`) makes a post request, using axios.
-As shown below, the function will `console.log` the form data to be posted; however, it will currently return a 404 error, as the url being used doesn't yet go anywhere valid and is simply included here as an example of how the request can be made:
+The function `postMessage` (in the folder `src/lib`) makes a post request, using axios; however, it will currently return a 404 error, as the url being used doesn't yet go anywhere valid and is simply included here as an example of how the request can be made.
+As shown below, the function currently also `console.log`s the form data to be posted:
 ```JavaScript
   export const postMessage = (formData) => {
     console.log(formData)